drewm27/speakerrankings/portable/speakers/Harman-Kardon-Esquire-Mini-2.md

 layout: page
 title: Harman Kardon Esquire Mini 2 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Harman Kardon Esquire Mini 2 ranks #37 out of 41 total Small Size Portable Bluetooth Speakers Ranked.
+share-description: "The Harman Kardon Esquire Mini 2 ranks #37 out of 41 total Small Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Harman Kardon Esquire Mini 2 ranks [#37 out of 41 total Small Size Portable Bluetooth Speakers Ranked](/portable/small/#37-harman-kardon-esquire-mini-2-100) for sound quality.
+The Harman Kardon Esquire Mini 2 ranks [#37 out of 41 total Small Size Portable Bluetooth Speakers](/portable/small/#37-harman-kardon-esquire-mini-2-100) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #37 Harman Kardon Esquire Mini 2: $100
 - Negatives: Huge lack of bass.
 Sounds very thin and tinny at high volume